Code of Conduct

-All members of the lab, along with visitors and collaborators, are expected to agree with the following code of conduct.
-We will enforce this code as needed.
-We expect cooperation from all members to help ensuring a safe environment for everybody.
+All members of the lab, along with visitors and collaborators, are expected to abide by the following code of conduct.
+We will enforce this code as needed and we expect cooperation from all members to help ensure a safe environment for everybody.

 The Quick Version